 In accordance with federal tax regulations set forth by the Internal Revenue Service (IRS), Wellesley College provides students with certain tax documents to support the tax filing process.
 Please review our FAQs if you have questions.

 As an educational institution which receives interest payments of $600 or more during the year on one or more qualified student loans, Wellesley is required to furnish Form 1098-E. Students may be able to deduct a portion or all of the interest reported on this statement on their income tax return.
 See IRS Publication 970 for more information.

 Heartland ECSI, Wellesley’s loan servicer, will prepare Form 1098-E for eligible recipients by January 31st.
 Students may consent to access their form on the Heartland ECSI borrower website; otherwise, a paper form will be mailed to them.

-GDIT will prepare Form 1098-T for eligible recipients by January 31st.
+MAXIMUS will prepare Form 1098-T for eligible recipients by January 31st.
 Students may consent to access their form online at https://tra.vangent.com/; otherwise, a paper form will be mailed to them.

 The Payroll Office is responsible for sending Form W-2 to eligible students, post-marked by January 31st each year.
 Please see the Payroll Office website for more information.

 Canadian Form TL11A and other Non-U.S. Tax Requests

 TL11A is used to certify tax credit eligibility for the tuition, education, and textbook amounts of a student attending an university outside of Canada and to show the maximum tuition, education, and textbook amounts a student can transfer to a designated individual.
 For more information, see Guide P105: Students and Income Tax.